 What's the deal with the Asana desktop app?

 The native desktop app for Asana eliminates distractions so you can focus on what matters.
 Simply download the app for your operating system, sign in with your email on the web, and you'll be directed to your new favorite app.
+There is also a native mobile app for working with Asana on the go.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!